Gifts & Scholarship Fund

 Give to our Scholarship Fund and Receive a Therapeutic Game

-WHEAT Institute is excited to announce its first scholarship fundraiser in collaboration with the Winnipeg Foundation and the inimitable WHEAT grad, renowned local writer and puppeteer, Janine Tougas.
+WHEAT Institute is excited to share two scholarship fundraisers in collaboration with the Winnipeg Foundation and the inimitable WHEAT grad, renowned local writer and puppeteer, Janine Tougas.
 Having recently had a playful and transformative learning journey through the WHEAT Institute Expressive Arts Therapy Certificate, Janine has a heartfelt desire to help the institute.
-To this end, she has devised a very unique and special way to contribute to the WHEAT Institute Scholarship Fund.
+To this end, she has devised a very unique and special way to contribute to the WHEAT Institute Indigenous Students Scholarship Fund.

 By donating, you are contributing to the development of two scholarship funds in perpetuity named after two important people, who have served as inspiration to Darci Adam, the founder of the WHEAT Institute.
 They include prairie realist artist Bea L. Anderson, Darci’s grandmother, and Elder Harry Bone, ground-breaking educator and member of the Assembly of Manitoba Chiefs Elders’ Council.
 These scholarship funds will assist artists and Indigenous students in furthering their training in therapeutic use of the arts.